 Top 5 reasons to visit Spain

 Spain is a country that continues to surprise and let us tell you it’s not all sunbathing and shopping!
-There are so many reasons to visit Spain, so many in fact, that it may actually be difficult to decide where to go!
-We’re outlining our top 5 reasons to visit Spain along with our holiday suggestions to help you make up your mind.
+We’re outlining our top 5 reasons to discover Spain along with our holiday suggestions to help you make up your mind.

 1. Stunning scenery

 From the dramatic, imposing mountains to the countless glistening beaches that dot its coastlines, Spain is a country full of natural beauty and inspiring landscapes.
-If breathtaking views and unique scenery captures your attention then our top suggestion is to enjoy the inspiring volcanic views and panoramic scenery of Tenerife.
+If breath-taking views and unique scenery captures your attention then our top suggestion is to experience Tenerife, where you can enjoy the inspiring its volcanic views and panoramic scenery.
 The largest of the Canary Islands, just south of Spain, Tenerife has a rugged, volcanic landscape as well as over 200 miles of coastline boasting a huge variety of flora and fauna.
 Rising over 2,000 feet above sea level, Los Gigantes cliffs are truly a natural beauty in this region and the gorgeous panoramic views of the surrounding scenery are a must-see!
-Another key highlight is Mount Teide, the third largest volcanic structure in the world!
+Another key highlight of Tenerife is Mount Teide, the third largest volcanic structure in the world!
 If you fancy a hike to the peak, the scenery at this level is awe-inspiring but don’t worry there’s also a cable car to the summit if you don’t fancy the blisters!

 2. Beautiful Beaches